Sergei Korolev: Early life

 Korolev was born in the city of Zhytomyr, the capital of Volhynian Governorate of the Russian Empire (now in Ukraine).
 His father, Pavel Yakovlevich Korolev, was born in Mogilev to a Russian soldier and a Belarusian mother.

-His mother, Maria Nikolaevna Koroleva (Moskalenko/Bulanina), was a daughter of a wealthy merchant from the city of Nezhin (now Nizhyn, Ukraine), with Zaporozhian Cossack, Greek and Polish heritage.
+His mother, Maria Nikolaevna Koroleva (Moskalenko/Bulanina), was a daughter of a wealthy merchant from the city of Nizhyn, with Zaporozhian Cossack, Greek and Polish heritage.

 His father moved to Zhytomyr to be a teacher of the Russian language.
 Three years after Sergei's birth the couple separated due to financial difficulties.
 Although Pavel later wrote to Maria requesting a meeting with his son, Sergei was told by his mother that his father had allegedly died.
 Sergei never saw his father after the family break-up, and Pavel died in 1929 before his son learned the truth.

 Korolev grew up in Nizhyn, under the care of his maternal grandparents Nikolay Yakovlevich Moskalenko who was a trader of the Second Guild and Maria Matveevna Moskalenko (née Fursa), a daughter of a local cossack.
 Korolev's mother also had a sister Anna and two brothers Yuri and Vasily.
-Maria Koroleva was frequently away attending Women's higher education courses in Kiev.
-As a child, Korolev was stubborn, persistent, and argumentative.
-Sergei grew up a lonely child with few friends.
-Korolev began reading at an early age, and his abilities in mathematics and other subjects made him a favorite student of his teachers, but caused jealousy from his peers.
-He later stated in an interview, the torment of classmates bullying and teasing him as a small child encouraged his focus on academic work.
-His mother divorced Pavel in 1915 and in 1916 married Grigory Mikhailovich Balanin, an electrical engineer who had been educated in Germany but who had to attend the Kyiv Polytechnic University because German engineering diplomas were not recognized in Russia.
-After getting a job with the regional railway, Grigory moved the family to Odessain 1917, where they endured hardships with many other families through the tumultuous years following the Russian Revolution and continuing internecine struggles until the Bolsheviks assumed unchallenged power in 1920.
-Local schools were closed and young Korolev had to continue his studies at home.
-Grigory proved a good influence on his step-son, who suffered from a bout of typhus during the severe food shortages of 1919.
+Maria Koroleva was frequently away attending Women's higher education courses in Kiev, so Sergei was often by himself and grew up a lonely child with few friends.
+In 1914 World War I commenced with social unrest in the Kiev area.
+No one had time for the seven year old Korolev during this period and he was noted as being stubborn, persistent, and argumentative.
+Korolev began reading at an early age from his grandfather's newspapers, and his pre-school teacher noted he had an excellent memory with abilities in mathematics, reading and writing.
+His mother divorced Pavel in 1915 and in 1916 married Grigory Mikhailovich Balanin, an electrical engineer who had been educated in Germany but who had to attend the Kiev Polytechnic University because German engineering diplomas were not recognized in Russia.
+Grigory was an excellent step-father, positively influencing Korolev's manners and study habits.
+After getting a job with the regional railway, Grigory moved the family to Odessa in 1917, where they endured hardships with many other families through the tumultuous years following the Russian Revolution and continuing internecine struggles until the Bolsheviks assumed unchallenged power in 1920.
+Local schools were closed and young Korolev had to continue his studies at home, where he suffered from a bout of typhus during the severe food shortages of 1919.